 Approval to Operate

 Upon installation a further inspection will be required to allow for the issuing of the Permit to Operate; a fee will be incurred.

 Application for an Approval to Operate requires the Application to operate wastewater treatment system form PART A. Council may request further information to ensure our records are complete and up to date.
 Information may include house plans and Works and Executed Drawings (to show where the pipes, tanks and disposal area are).

-Council strongly advises that applicants seek the assistance of a suitable qualified person with experience with the Environmental and Health Protection Guidelines - On-site sewage management for single households from the Department of Local Government and the standard AS/NZS 1547:2000 On-site domestic wastewater management.
+Council strongly advises that applicants seek the assistance of a suitable qualified person with experience with the Environmental and Health Protection Guidelines - On-site sewage management for single households from the Office of Local Government and the standard AS/NZS 1547:2000 On-site domestic wastewater management.